dawallet/burstwindowswallet/readme.txt

-Burst is a digital currency like Bitcoin but efficient mineable with free gigabytes instead of CPU / GPU or ASIC!
+Burst is a digital currency like Bitcoin but efficient mineable with free gigabytes instead of computation power (CPU, GPU or ASIC)!

-Everyone with free disk space can mine it and earn money.
+Everyone with free disk can join mining.
 It's a truly decentralized and environment friendly alternative to Bitcoin.

 You don't need special hardware.
 _____